Unexpected Ambulance Crashed

 You may not expect to be involved in an ambulance crash.
 In 2018, there were 47 deaths caused by ambulances.
 This might not be as many as cases of truck accidents, but an ambulance crash can have devastating results to everyone involved, especially if the person inside was already in danger of losing their life.

 We admire first responders for their dedication to saving lives, we must also hold them accountable for negligence.
 If you or a loved one has been injured by an ambulance vehicle, keep reading to learn what you should do following an ambulance crash.
-And if you have any questions about a related accident, don’t doubt calling one of the best car injury attorneys in Houston Texas.
+And if you have any questions about a related accident, don’t doubt calling one of the best car injury attorneys in West Houston.

 These drivers must take an Emergency Vehicle Operator Course (EVOC) and have one year of driving experience.